International Student Health Insurance

 Guard.me will email students a reminder approximately 30 days before their coverage end date.
 Instructions for purchasing insurance directly through guard.me will also be included.
 Make sure your email address is updated in the Student Portal.

-Students attending 2-year programs will pay for their first year of insurance coverage with the first tuition payment for Year 1, and will pay for their second year of insurance coverage with the first tuition payment for Year 2.
+Students attending 2-year programs will pay for 13 months of coverage in Year 1, and will pay for their remaining coverage in Year 2.

-These details may be different for students receiving program extensions or re-applying for admission in order to complete missing program requirements.
+Coverage periods will vary for students receiving program extensions or re-applying for admission in order to complete missing program requirements.
+Refer also to information about “gap coverage”.

 For ELI students: